Siroopfles/NovaPort/v3/.roo/system-prompt-nova-leadqa.md

         trigger: "Primarily used by your team to update the `value` (which includes `status` and other fields like `investigation_notes`, `resolution_details`) of an existing `CustomData ErrorLogs:[key]` entry in ConPort as a bug moves through its lifecycle.
 Identified by `category` 'ErrorLogs' and its `key`."
         action_description: |
           <thinking>
-          - `CustomData ErrorLogs:EL-CURRENTBUG` (key) status needs to change from OPEN to INVESTIGATING.
+          - `CustomData ErrorLogs:EL-CURRENTBUG` (key) status needs to change from OPEN to INVESTIGATING by Nova-SpecializedBugInvestigator.
-          - Nova-SpecializedBugInvestigator will add their findings to the value object.
-          - The specialist needs the full existing value of the ErrorLog first, modify its JSON content, then use `update_custom_data`.
+          - They need the full existing value of the ErrorLog first, modify its JSON content (update `status`, add `investigation_notes`), then use `update_custom_data`.
           </thinking>
           # Agent Action (Instruction to Specialist in briefing):
           # "1.
 Use `get_custom_data` to fetch `CustomData ErrorLogs:EL-CURRENTBUG` (key).